jhk2020/gitbook-integration-api/create-tasks.md

 You can create task by sending POST to `/api/rest/v001/store/STORE_ID/wine/INVENTORY_ID/create_task` or `/api/rest/v001/store/STORE_ID/drink/INVENTORY_ID/create_task`.

+*Note: INVENTORY_ID is Tipsi id, it's returned once a new inventory created on POST to /wine or /drink*

 {% method %}
 Create product label processing tasks, those tasks will be processed by Tipsi team.
 Once label uploaded, it's possible to track its status by checking "status" field of inventory struct.